anushkapatil18/cryptz/README.md

 # Crypto Price Update and Email Notification Project
-This project is a web application that allows users to track cryptocurrency prices and receive email notifications for price updates.
+This project is a web application that allows users to track cryptocurrency prices and set alerts for upper and lower limits.

 ## Table of Contents
 1. Introduction